KKNO

-KKNO (750 AM) is a commercial radio station broadcasting a brokered talk and gospel radio format.
-Licensed to Gretna, Louisiana, the station serves the New Orleans metropolitan area.
-The station is currently owned by Robert C. Blakes Enterprises, Inc. It uses the slogan "Unmistakably Christian Radio."
+KKNO (750 AM) is a commercial radio station broadcasting a brokered talk and gospel format during the daytime hours.
+Licensed to Gretna, Louisiana, United States, the station serves the New Orleans metropolitan area.
+The station is currently owned by Robert C. Blakes Enterprises, Inc.

-By day, KKNO is powered at 250 watts, using a non-directional antenna.
-But because AM 750 is a clear channel frequency reserved for Class A WSB in Atlanta, KKNO is a daytimer.
-To avoid interference, it must go off the air at night.
-The transmitter is on Industry Street in Harvey, Louisiana.
+KKNO's transmitter is sited on Industry Street in Harvey, Louisiana.

 History

 On September 10, 1988, the station signed on the air.
 As a construction permit, the unbuilt station was assigned the call letters KAIG on 1987-09-14.
 On 1988-12-12, the station changed its call sign to the current KKNO.